Employer end of year return (P35)

 Input gross pay here before any deductions are made.
 Gross pay includes all wages, salaries, notional pay, bonuses, overtime, commission and holiday pay.

 USC must be operated on gross pay before any pension contributions are deducted.
-All payments from the Department of Employment Affairs and Social Protection (DEASP) are excluded from gross pay for USC purposes.
+All payments from the Department of Social Protection (DSP) are excluded from gross pay for USC purposes.
 This includes Illness Benefit.

 Total taxable pay